Blood Oxygen Levels: What's Normal and What's Low?

 Healthy adults typically maintain oxygen saturation between 95-100% at rest.
 This range applies to most people under 65 years old without chronic respiratory conditions.
 Your levels may drop slightly during sleep or intense exercise but should return to normal quickly.

 Older adults often have slightly lower normal ranges due to age-related changes in lung function.
 Readings between 94-98% are generally acceptable for seniors.
 However, people with chronic conditions like COPD have different target ranges.
-For them, 88-92% may be ideal, as higher oxygen levels can sometimes cause complications.
+For them, 88-92% may be their best value, as higher oxygen levels can sometimes cause complications.

 Signs of Low Blood Oxygen